Language selection

 Policies and due diligence processes

-During fiscal year 2023–24, FINTRAC engaged with other government departments through interdepartmental meetings on the issue of addressing forced labour and child labour in supply chains.
-FINTRAC is awaiting further information, tools and mechanisms from Public Safety, PSPC and Shared Services Canada (SSC) in order to align FINTRAC with any new policies, guidance or direction related to the Act and procurement.
+During fiscal year 2024–25, FINTRAC engaged with other government departments through interdepartmental meetings, on the issue of addressing forced labour and child labour in supply chains.
+FINTRAC continues to actively seek revised policies, guidance and direction related to the Act from Public Safety, PSPC and SSC.

 Activities and supply chains at risk of forced labour or child labour